samclarke/sceditor.com/content/documentation/options.md

 Initial width of the editor.
 Can be either an int which will be treated as the px value or a string percentage. e.g. `"100%"`.

-If set to null the width will be set the with of the textarea it is replacing.
+If set to null the width will be set to the width of the textarea it is replacing.

 ## height <a id="height"></a>